What is Felt Sense?

 - Pause during writing to reread what they want to say

-- Continue drafting, rereading, and analyzing, as necessary.
+- Continue drafting, rereading, and analyzing.
+Reshuffle as necessary.

 Thus, for Perl, composing is an ongoing, recursive process where writers consult their felt sense in order to make composing decisions.
-Presumably, then, felt sense is of equal importance during coposing to rhetorical analysis and rhetorical reasoning.
+Presumably, then, felt sense is of equal importance during composing as rhetorical analysis and rhetorical reasoning.

-In Sondra Perl’s influential essay “Understanding Composing,” she contends successful writers are constantly re-reading their work, constantly questioning how well the current iteration embodies their felt sense of what they want to say:
+In “Understanding Composing,” Perl speculates felt sense plays an important role during composing.
+She notes writers are constantly re-reading their work, constantly questioning how well the current iteration embodies their felt sense of what they want to say:

 “When writers are given a topic, the topic itself evokes a felt sense in them.
 This topic calls forth images, words, ideas, and vague fuzzy feelings that are anchored in the writer’s body.
 What is elicited, then, is not solely the product of a mind but of a mind alive in a living, sensing body.